 “Hello, Goodbye” is my favorite Beatles music video.
 And before you say music videos weren’t invented then, this is indeed a music video.

 It is my belief that if you study the dynamics of the video for “Hello, Goodbye,” you can witness true Paul McCartney.
 Note how strangely passive Lennon is in this video…and how aggressive McCartney is.

 It was Paul who pushed the Beatles into their groovy psychedelic new direction, and this video is really a “document” claiming the credit for such.
 Note his arrogant body language in the video; once you see it, you can’t unsee it.

 This is all not a dig at Paul.
 I loved the Beatles’ new direction.
 It was necessary; and it might have even changed the world.

 It’s just…funny.
-Because Lennon (and, hell: Yoko) got such a bad rap for being the “rebellious” one.
-Whereas Paul seemed like the “agreeable” one who only wanted to write “silly love songs.”
+Because Ono got such a bad rap, whereas Paul seemed like the “agreeable” guy who only wanted to write “silly love songs.”